by Maja Staka

 For many designers, this season’s WCFW was also an opportunity to express their artistic and personal identities, whether that meant stitching Cree words into white pants as with LUXX Ready To Wear or dressing models in embellished cowboy boots to match their rodeo-inspired jumpsuits.
 Tishynah Buffalo Designs, another crowd favorite, featured Native American models showcasing tribal fabrics to the beats of A Tribe Called Red.
 A very powerful image indeed.
 That same night, a dedication to missing and murdered indigenous women was aired to show-goers, who, while silent, couldn’t keep their eyes off the screen.

-While nothing like the Anti-Trump politics seen in New York, this type of imagery only confirms the start of a new era in Alberta, one which strives to be inclusive of all ethnic groups and sexual orientations, and which keeps our environment in the corner of its eye.
+While nothing like the Anti-Trump politics seen in New York, this type of imagery only confirms the start of a burgeoning era in Alberta, one which strives to be inclusive of all ethnic groups and sexual orientations, and which keeps our environment in the corner of its eye.
 One ad that really stuck with me was Davines’ sustainable beauty montage, which urged viewers to take care of themselves and the environment in which they live and work, a message aimed at both show-goers and makeup and hair artists.
 Simply put, we can’t keep pretending that it is acceptable to use products that pollute the earth – even if those products look really good under runway lights or satisfy the beauty budget.

 Other highlights included Posta’s yeezy inspired collection, complete with shiny beige sock booties, Cashew’s 60’s and 50’s inspired play-sets, Gillian Zubko’s Veba Print Collection starring bright pink makeup, headscarves and African patterns, and Sneha Parvez’s beachwear collection – a glittering ode to breezy fabrics and corset belts.